integralfx/MemTestHelper/DDR4 OC Guide.md

 ## Miscellaneous Tips
 * Usually a 200MHz increase in DRAM frequency negates the latency penalty of loosening tCL, tRCD and tRP by 1, but has the benefit of higher bandwidth.
   For example, 3000 15-17-17 has the same latency as 3200 16-18-18, but 3200 16-18-18 has higher bandwidth.
+* Secondary and tertiary timings (except for tRFC) don't really change much if at all across the frequency range.
+If you have stable secondary and tertiary timings at 3200MHz, you could probably run them at 3600MHz, even 4000MHz, provided your ICs, IMC and motherboard are capable.

 ### Intel
 * Higher cache (aka uncore, ring) frequency can increase bandwidth and reduce latency.